Skip to content

-Running Analyses
+Running Analyses¶

-Local and Cluster Compute Capabilities
+Local and Cluster Compute Capabilities¶

-Analysis and AnalysisContext objects
+and AnalysisContext

-The Analysis object is a cornerstone of the Gencove Explorer SDK.
-It provides the core functionality for specifying the parameters, executing, and fetching output of a work function.
+object is a cornerstone of the Gencove Explorer SDK.
+It provides the core

-The work function can be any function specified by the user that accepts one parameter that is typed as AnalysisContext.
+The work function can be any function specified by the user that accepts one parameter that is typed

 Additionally:

-• All imports need to occur within the work function
+- All imports need to occur within the work function

-• All user functions that are called from that function must be defined within the work function
+- All user functions that are called from that function must be defined within the work function

 The work function can be thought of as similar to a self-contained Python script or module.